-Last time at the Royal Oak, we talked a little about the bar itself.
+Last time at the Royal Oak, we talked about the bar.
 The busy bar was almost the full length of the far wall of the large open space.
 Behind the bar were two doors.
-One led to the kitchen.
+The first led to the kitchen.
 The other was an old wooden door which led to the cellar.
-The cellar was at the bottom of two stone steps, a square room with only one other entrance: double doors where beer deliveries would be received.
-In part one I mentioned the remote location and need for security so obviously, these doors were always locked unless there was a delivery being made (the cellar was also where expensive bottles of spirits were kept, so it would be a quick way to lose a lot of money quickly if left unlocked).
+Inside the door were two stone steps leading straight into a square room with only one other entrance: double doors to the left where beer deliveries were received.
+The remote location and need for security meant these doors were always locked unless there was a delivery (the cellar was also where expensive bottles of spirits were kept, so it would be a quick way to lose a lot of money quickly if left unlocked).

+One thing of the first things you’d notice on entering the cellar, besides the large barrels and chilled air, were electrical sockets.
+One by each barrel of beer.
 To help thirsty customers get their hands on ice cool beverages ASAP, the bar was fitted with electric beer pumps.
 Place a glass under the tap, flick a switch and a half a pint is poured.
 Flick it again and Hey, Presto! a pint.
 Ideal when the round was a mixture of beers and spirits.
-Leave the glass under the tap and mix a double Jack and Coke or whatever, and because it was so busy it common to see several of the taps going at the same time.
+Leave the glass under the tap and mix a double Jack and Coke or whatever.
+Because it was so busy it common to see several of the taps going at the same time.

-Doing the equivalent of turning it off and on again, several bar staff start desperately flicking the switches on and off.
+Several bar staff desperately start flicking the switches up and down.
 Nothing.
 So the problem must be in the cellar.

 Every.
 Single.
 One.

 After a few moments nonplussed, the plugs were reinstated to their working positions and normal service resumed.
 A problem easily solved.
-But if you were working that night, it was a problem not so easily forgotten.
+But to anyone working that night, it was a problem not so easily forgotten.

 Have you experienced anything spooky yourself?
 Seen a ghost?
 UFOs?
 Let us know in the comments!
 As always, I’d like this to be a serious discussion, so no jokes, memes, etc. And please be respectful of others!